The 10 Most Dangerous And Worst Neighborhoods In New York City, NY

 Then, we ranked each neighborhood in New York City, New York for each of these criteria from worst to best.

-Read on below to learn more about these terrible places around New York City to live.
-Or skip to the end to see the list of all 121 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 123 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around New York City

-As we mentioned earlier, the neighborhoods in New York City aren't all bad.
-Carnegie Hill takes the cake as the best place to live in New York City.
+As mentioned earlier, the neighborhoods in New York City aren’t all bad.
+Battery Park takes the cake as the best place to live in New York City.

 We ranked the neighborhoods from worst to best in the chart below.